Anushd/SLC39A8_Genetic_Association_Analyses/README.md

 # SLC39A8_Genetic_Association_Analyses
-Genetic association analyses of non-synonymoud SNP rs13107325 in SLC39A8 with neuropsychological data
+Genetic association analyses of non-synonymous SNP rs13107325 in SLC39A8 with neuropsychological data